OUR COMMITMENT

 Accommodations are available to those involved in a report of harassment, discrimination, or sexual misconduct, Accommodations are also available to assist with a health condition or religious need.
 Let us help provide an educational experience and workplace that meets your needs.

-Meet your Compliance Officer/Title IX Coordinator
+Meet your Director of Title IX Compliance and Title IX Coordinator

-Contact Angela
+Contact Michaela

 Annual Chief Executive Officer Report